Step into History with the 9-Day Sikh Heritage Tour

 Visit Gurdwara Janam Asthan in Nankana Sahib – the birthplace of Guru Nanak Dev Ji

-Explore Gurdwara Panja Sahib, one of the holiest sites in Sikhism
+Explore Gurdwara Panja Sahib, one of Sikhism’s holiest sites

-Discover the rich history of Lahore, including the Fort, Badshahi Mosque, and Sikh-era landmarks
+Discover Lahore’s historic gems, including Lahore Fort, Badshahi Mosque, and Sikh-era landmarks

-Walk through Eminabad, Farooqabad, and Hasan Abdal, where many important events in Sikh history took place
+Walk through Eminabad, Farooqabad, and Hasan Abdal, witnessing key events in Sikh history

-Marvel at the Khewra Salt Mine and the mystical Katas Raj Temples
+Marvel at the Khewra Salt Mine and the sacred Katas Raj Temples

-Pick-up from Airport / Wagah Border / Lahore Railway Station.
-Transfer to hotel.
+Pick-up from the Airport, Wagah Border, or Lahore Railway Station.
+Transfer to the hotel and settle in.

-We pass through Gujranwala famous for its typical Punjabi BBQ.
-Later visit Aimanabad to visit the Gurdwaras of Rohri Sahib, Chaki Sahib, and Bhai Lalu Di Khoi.
-Head to Lahore to conclude today’s journey.
+Drive back to Lahore via Gujranwala.
+Stop at Aimanabad to visit the Gurdwaras of Rohri Sahib, Chaki Sahib, and Bhai Lalu Di Khoi.
 Overnight at the hotel.

 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.